Back to species list

 Distribution & Habitat

-A Palearctic migratory species.
-Breeding range extends from southern Russia and the Caspian region through Central Asia (including Kyzyl Kum Desert and Mongolia) to Afghanistan, Iran, Iraq, Saudi Arabia, Syria, Jordan, and Israel.
+Breeding range extends across the eastern Palearctic from southern Russia, the Caspian region, Kyzyl Kum Desert, and Mongolia to Afghanistan, Iran, Iraq, Saudi Arabia, Syria, Jordan, and Israel.
 Winters in Africa and northwestern India.
-Occurs as a summer vagrant in Greece, Cyprus, Algeria, and Tunisia.
-In the breeding season, it inhabits open country, barren tracts, arid regions, steppes, high plateaus, and lower hill slopes.
-Winter habitats include semi-arid regions, open country with sparse scrub, and cultivated field borders, with a preference for sandy ground.
+Rare vagrant to western Europe, Greece, Cyprus, Algeria, and Tunisia.
+Breeding habitats include open country, barren tracts, arid regions, steppes, high plateaux, and lower hill slopes.
+Winter habitats include semi-arid regions, open country with sparse scrub, cultivated area borders, and sandy ground.

 Behavior & Ecology